likicv/usysml-test-cases/test_cases.md

 The keyword `part def` declares a part definition element.
-A part defintion element is called *PartDefinition* in the Sysml v2 abstract syntax diagrams, and is denoted as '[PartDef]' in the uSysML expected output.
+A part defintion element is called *PartDefinition* in the Sysml v2 abstract syntax diagrams, and is denoted as '[PartDef]' in the uSysML output.
 The base type of every *PartDefinition* is `Parts::Part` from the Systems Library.
 This means that every *PartDefintion*, directly or indirectly, is a subclass of `Parts::Part` from the Systems Library.

 The purpose of definition elements is to type appropriate usage elements.
 The usage element that can be typed by *PartDefinition* is *PartUsage*,